macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 71: April 6, 2020

+**Today's Progress**: #R8D71 After a few hours of hair-pulling I managed to squash the bug in our ToDo List.
+One more thing and we are ready for code review.
+Practice @ Codewars: "Reverse linked list", "Selective fear of numbers". #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode

+**Thoughts:** Rank 379 @ Codewars - 8 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 70: April 5, 2020

 **Today's Progress**: #R8D70 I checked my profile in Codewars and saw that I have completed 1500 kata!
 WOW.
 Solved today @ Codewars: "lucky number", "Filter the number". #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode